dmgerow/cpq-migration-aid/README.md

 Set of metadata that can be deployed to a Salesforce org to assist with Salesforce CPQ Data Migration by creating a unique Id (concatenation of your org Id and the record Id) on CPQ configuration data.

+Note: This release now requires v208 (Summer '17) or higher.

 Note: External Ids on Price Books and Price Book Entries are not automatically populated because workflow rules are not compatible with those objects as of Winter 17.

 ## Usage Instructions